-(a) An application for a permit shall be filed with the district commissioner as prescribed by the rules of the board and shall contain at least the following documents and information:

-(1) The applicant's name, address, and the address of each of the applicant's offices in this state, and, where the applicant is not an individual, municipality or state agency, the form, date and place of formation of the applicant.

-(2) Five copies of a plan of the proposed development or subdivision showing the intended use of the land, the proposed improvements, the details of the project, and any other information required by this chapter, or the rules promulgated thereunder.

-(3) The fee prescribed by section 6083a of this title.
-Amended, 1998, No. 155, (Adj.
-Sess.), § 26 eff.
-July 1, 1998.

-(4) Certification of filing of notice as set forth in § 6084 of this title.
+- (a) An application for a permit shall be filed with the district commissioner as prescribed by the rules of the board and shall contain at least the following documents and information: - (1) The applicant's name, address, and the address of each of the applicant's offices in this state, and, where the applicant is not an individual, municipality or state agency, the form, date and place of formation of the applicant. - (2) Five copies of a plan of the proposed development or subdivision showing the intended use of the land, the proposed improvements, the details of the project, and any other information required by this chapter, or the rules adopted under this chapter. - (3) The fee prescribed by section 6083a of this title. - (4) Certification of filing of notice as set forth in 6084 of this title.